lalana32/Untappd/README.md

 2. Install the necessary dependencies with the following command:
    `npm install --legacy-peer-deps`
 3. Start the frontend with the following command:
    `npm start`

 ## Usage

 ### Registration

 User Registration: When you first run the application, you will need to register a few users to simulate different interactions.

 ### Features

 Follow Users: Users can follow other users to keep track of their activities.
-Notifications: Users receive notifications about the activities of the users they follow.
+Notifications: Users receive notifications about the activities of the users they follow, including likes and comments on their posts.
 Check In Beers: Users can check in new beers and share their experiences.
 Rate Beers: Users can rate beers and provide feedback on their experiences.
-View Statistics: Users can view statistics related to their beer check-ins and ratings.
+View Statistics: Users can view statistics related to their beer check-ins, ratings, and user interactions.
-Feed of Check-Ins: Users can view a feed of check-ins from the users they follow.
+Feed of Check-Ins: Users can view a feed of check-ins from the users they follow, including likes and comments.
 Search Users: Users can search for other users within the application.
+Like and Comment on Posts: Users can like and comment on check-ins shared by others to engage with their content.